junxit/us-congress-bills-111/metadata.md

 - 2010-07-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 485.
 - 2010-08-05 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S6975; text as passed Senate: CR S6975)
 - 2010-08-05 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S6975; text as passed Senate: CR S6975)
+- 2010-08-06 — Message on Senate action sent to the House.
+- 2010-09-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2010-09-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3562.
+- 2010-09-15 — Ms. Johnson, E. B. moved that the House suspend the rules an agree to the Senate amendments. (consideration: CR H6716-6717)
+- 2010-09-16 — Cleared for White House.
+- 2010-09-16 — Considered as unfinished business. (consideration: CR H6775-6776)
+- 2010-09-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-16 — On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 528). (text as House agreed to Senate amendment: CR 9/15/2010 H6716)
+- 2010-09-16 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 528).(text as House agreed to Senate amendment: CR 9/15/2010 H6716)
+- 2010-09-23 — Presented to President.
+- 2010-09-23 — Presented to President.
+- 2010-09-30 — Became Public Law No: 111-243.
+- 2010-09-30 — Became Public Law No: 111-243.
+- 2010-09-30 — Signed by President.
+- 2010-09-30 — Signed by President.